Canada Goose posts better-than-expected revenue

-(Reuters) - Canada Goose Holdings Inc’s (GOOS.TO) (GOOS.N) first-quarter revenue beat analysts’ estimates on Wednesday, as the company sold more expensive jackets and parkas to department stores and opened several retail outlets.
+Aug 14 (Reuters) - Canada Goose Holdings Inc’s first-quarter revenue beat analysts’ estimates on Wednesday, as the company sold more expensive jackets and parkas to department stores and opened several retail outlets.

 The Toronto-based luxury apparel company’s net loss widened to C$29.4 million, or 27 Canadian cents per share, in the quarter ended June 30, from a loss of C$18.7 million, or 17 Canadian cents per share, a year earlier.